future4code/aragon-Gracy-Bisoni/modulo4/projeto-labebank/README.md

     * description
 ## Features
 ### Create Account:
-- Insert name, CPF and birth_date
+- Insert name, CPF and birthDate
 ### Get balance:
-- Insert name and CPF
+- Insert user ID
 ### Add balance:
-- Insert name, CPF and value
+- Insert ID and balance value
 ### Pay the bill:
 - Insert value, description and (optional) date of payment;
 - If the payment date is not entered, it is considered payment on the current day;